 A chromium blood test measures the level of chromium in the bloodstream.
 Chromium is a trace mineral that is important in small amounts for various physiological processes, but excessive exposure to certain forms of chromium, particularly hexavalent chromium (Cr(VI)), can be toxic.
 This test is particularly relevant for individuals exposed to chromium through their occupation or environment.

-Reasons for Chromium Blood Testing
+Reasons for a Chromium Blood Test

 1. Occupational Exposure: Workers in industries such as electroplating, stainless steel production, welding, and manufacturing of dyes, paints, and pigments are at higher risk of chromium exposure.